Configuration via web interface

 To restrict access to the advanced terminal settings for TrueConf Group users in the meeting room, you can set a PIN code in the Settings → Maintenance → Permissions → Advanced settings field.

-After entering the PIN code, click Apply.
+After entering the PIN code, press Apply.
 The new access password will become active immediately.
-To access the advanced settings, you will need to enter this PIN code using the numeric keypad on the remote control or the on-screen keyboard.
+Now, to access advanced settings, you will need to enter this PIN code using the numeric keypad on the remote control or the on-screen keyboard.

-If you forget the PIN code for accessing terminal settings, you can change or reset it by navigating through the web interface: Settings → Maintenance → Permissions → Advanced settings.
+If you have forgotten the PIN code for accessing the terminal settings, you can change or reset it via the web interface: Settings → Maintenance → Permissions → Advanced settings.

-To access the TrueConf Group management using the command-line interface, go to the SSH tab, enable the Use SSH toggle, and download the access key.
+To access the management of TrueConf Group using the command line interface, go to the SSH tab, activate the Use SSH toggle, and download the access key.

 Before updating the software, ensure that TrueConf Group is connected to a reliable power source to prevent unexpected shutdowns during the process.
-Also, verify that you have a stable network connection with the terminal to maintain access to its control panel.
-The update process from a USB drive can be initiated using the on-screen interface or a tablet.
+Also, verify that you have a stable network connection to the terminal to maintain access to its control panel.
+You can start the update process from a USB drive using the on-screen interface or a tablet.

-In TrueConf Group version 2.0 and later, there is now the capability to update the firmware online.
-This is a simple and convenient way to upgrade the terminal software.
-Just go to the Online upgrade section and click the Upgrade button.
+In TrueConf Group version 2.0 and later, you can now update the firmware online.
+This is a simple and convenient way to update the terminal software; just click the Upgrade button in the Online upgrade section.

-For TrueConf Group to access the latest software version, the terminal needs access to the update servers mirror.trueconf.com and packages.trueconf.com via port 443.
+For TrueConf Group to access the latest version of the software, the terminal needs access to the update servers mirror.trueconf.com and packages.trueconf.com via port 443.

 In the Settings → Maintenance → Import/Export → Configuration section, you can import system settings for TrueConf Group.
-This can be useful if you have purchased an additional terminal and want to simplify the setup process by importing settings from another TrueConf Group.
-Click Select file and choose the desired configuration file.
+This can be useful if you have acquired an additional terminal and want to simplify the setup process by importing settings from another TrueConf Group.
+Click Select file and select the desired configuration file.

 Similarly, you can export the current terminal settings by clicking Download in the relevant section.

-If you need to clear the terminal of all settings and parameters, use the factory reset.
-Click Reset, and the terminal parameters will return to their original state.
+If you need to clear all settings and parameters from the terminal, use the factory reset option.
+Press Reset, and the terminal's settings will return to their original state.

-NTP configuration is not exported to the configuration file.
+NTP settings are not exported to the configuration file.

 Here you can import, export, and completely clear the local address book.
 When importing and exporting the address book, the terminal generates a file in .csv format.